iam-pratap/Concepts/aws-cloud/Introduction.md

 ## Cloud Storage types

-- **Block storage** : Block storage as the name suggests the data is stored in the form of block
+- **Block storage** : The name suggests the data is stored in the form of block.
+It store the data in the form of fixed-size of chunks which is called block with its own address but no metadata which provide the context for what that block of data is all about. e.g: Elastic block storage(EBS)

+    - It cannot be accessed directly through APIs.
+    - It is controlled or accessed by the external operating system.

+- **Object Storage** : It is used to store the unstructural data which can be a photo, video, audio of any size. e.g : Simple storage service(s3)
+- **File storage** : It is a method for storing data in the cloud that provides servers and applications access to data through shared file systems.
+This compatibility makes cloud file storage ideal for workloads that rely on shared file systems and provide simple integration without code changes. e.g : Elastic file system(EFS)